mangalam-research/salve/README.rst

   limitation of validators.
 We tested with ``jing`` and ``xmllint --relaxng`` and found they do not raise errors if, for instance, a validation that expects a float is given a value that cannot be represented with a float.)

-* Text meant to be contiguous must be passed to salve in one event.
-In particular, comments and processing instructions are invisible to salve.
-(There are no events for them.)
-Take for instance, this XML:

-      ab&lt;!-- blah -->cd

-  In a DOM interpretation, you'd have two text nodes separated by a comment node.
-For the purpose of Relax NG validation, this is a single string "abcd" and should be passed to salve as "abcd" and not as the two strings "ab" and "cd".

 If someone wishes to use salve but needs support for any of the features that are missing, they may ask for the feature to be added.
 Submit an issue on GitHub